NVIDIA-Omniverse/web-viewer-sample/README.md

 start.
 Simply make it your own and continue developing in it.
 However, it's likely that you have an existing client that you want to embed the viewer into.
-In the section [Embed Viewer in an Existing Client](README.md#embed-viewer-in-an-existing-client) we provide instructions for how to add the `omniverse-webrtc-streaming-library` as a dependency.
+In the section [Embed Viewer in an Existing Client](README.md#embed-viewer-in-an-existing-client) we provide instructions for how to add the [omniverse-webrtc-streaming-library](https://docs.omniverse.nvidia.com/services/latest/services/web-streaming-library/overview.html) as a dependency.
-The library will provide pixel streaming and messaging to your client.
+This package provides functionality to allow managing Omniverse Kit applications streaming from GFN, on a local machine, or from some container instance with a provided URL.
 The remainder of the topics here are presented in context of this sample so that it's easy to follow along and try things out.
 Use this sample as a reference for implementing in your own client.